Franklin Tree

 Franklin Trees are living proof that a single person can make a difference in our natural world.
 Without John Bartram’s act hundreds of years ago, we would be without this tree.
 Our actions in the garden have power and are a delight to our landscapes.

-Franklin trees are incredible native trees that are perfect for high-profile landscaping (which is why it’s included in our Best Native Trees for Front Yards round-up.)
+Franklin trees are incredible native trees perfect for high-profile landscaping (included in our Best Native Trees for Front Yards round-up.)
 Their four-season beauty offers glossy green leaves in the spring, creamy flowers in the late summer into fall, and gorgeous fiery-colored fall foilage as the temperatures drop.
-Don’t be dissuaded by its reputation for being finicky and challenging to grow!
-With some careful planning of the spot you pick, extra water during dry times, and some potential soil amending, you can grow this tree and enjoy its beauty for decades.
+Don’t be dissuaded by its reputation for being finicky and challenging to grow.
+With careful planning of the spot you pick, extra water during dry times, and some potential soil amending, you can grow this tree and enjoy its beauty for decades.
 They are a beautiful tree for Mid-Atlantic, Midwest, or Southern gardens.
 Happy planting!

 UPDATED —